 4. Regular languages

-8. Topics: Regular expressions in the wild, Myhill-Nerode theorem
+7. Topics: Regular expressions in the wild, Myhill-Nerode theorem, Minimization

 • Computational complexity